agudluri/python-developer-coding-challenge-2025/README.md

 - Follow the guidance in [`docs/challenge.md`](docs/challenge.md#data-requirements) to generate gzipped CSV files that follow the AWS flow-log schema.
 - Check your data into your branch only if it is synthetic and reasonably small, otherwise document the storage location and regeneration steps.

+## Cost Tips
+- The challenge can be completed within the AWS Free Tier.
+See [`docs/challenge.md`](docs/challenge.md#cost--free-tier-guidance) for specific limits and alternatives (mocking, LocalStack, Terraform plan-only workflows).

 ## How to Submit
 1. Accept the GitHub collaborator invitation from us (message your recruiting contact from DXC if you have not received one).
 2. Clone this repository and create a feature branch named `firstname-lastname-solution`.